The 10 Best Eco Hotels in Amsterdam

 In line with its striking interiors, this hotel has an impressively creative approach to sustainability issues.
 For example, their unique zero-waste craft cocktails make use of any overripe fruits, peels, and stalks from the restaurant kitchens that would otherwise go to waste.

 Not only this, the hotel is Green Globe Platinum certified, has banned the use of plastic straws, recycles its waste, and takes part regularly in donating food to local homeless shelters.
-Check out the latest prices.

 The Grand Amsterdam is a green hotel in central Amsterdam that sits in an important historic building and boasts luxurious interiors, fine dining, and a highly rated spa.